- December 3, 2020

 - Summit Financial disgorged $606,000 and paid an additional fine of $600,000

-Contact the Wolper Law Firm to Explore Your Legal Options if Your Financial Advisor Recommended that You Invest in the VXX or VIXY
+Contact the Wolper Law Firm, P.A. to Explore Your Legal Options if Your Financial Advisor Recommended that You Invest in the VXX or VIXY